Ghostman80/google-homepage/README.md

-This is my first project.
+This is my first project with The Odin Project.
 I'll be building a simple webpage that will look like the google homepage.
-Simple Webpage I'm probably gonna be looking at other people's code to figure it out.
+I'm probably gonna be looking at other people's code to figure it out.
 # google-homepage